Deep Multi-scale Convolutional Neural Network for Dynamic Scene Deblurring: Conclusion

 \section{Conclusion}

-In this paper, we proposed blind deblurring neural networks for sharp image estimation.
-Contrary to existing works, our model avoids kernel estimation related problems.
-The proposed model follows coarse-to-fine approach and also trained in multi-scale spaces.
-Furthermore, we generated realistic blur dataset with ground truth, enabling efficient supervised learning and rigorous evaluation.
-Experimental results show that our approach outperforms the state-of-the-art methods in both qualitative and quantitative ways.
+In this paper, we proposed a blind deblurring neural network for sharp image estimation.
+Unlike previous studies, our model avoids problems related to kernel estimation.
+The proposed model follows a coarse-to-fine approach and is trained in multi-scale space.
+We also constructed a realistic ground-truth blur dataset, enabling efficient supervised learning and rigorous evaluation.
+Experimental results show that our approach outperforms the state-of-the-art methods in both qualitative and quantitative ways while being much faster.